dsyer/katacoda-scenarios/spring-boot/intro.md

 Spring Boot is a great way to write an application in Java.
-This scenario show you how to create a Spring Boot application and run it in Kubernetes with as little fuss and bother as possible.
+This scenario shows you how to create a Spring Boot application and run it in Kubernetes with as little fuss and bother as possible.
 And there's no YAML.
 To do this we need to do three things:

 1. Create a Spring Boot application
 2. Containerize it, and push the container to a registry